coding-james/csharp-learning-and-challenges/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repo is used for me to practice JavaScript and related Stacks and complete challenges as I continue to build my skills and knowledge.
+This repo is used for me to practice C# / .Net, related frameworks and complete challenges.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>